NJREA Scholarships

 • Has a cumulative grade point average of 3.75 or higher.

-Fred Aug Memorial Scholarship
+Fred E. Aug Community College Memorial Scholarship

 • Will graduate from a public high school in New Jersey, including vocational-technical and charter schools;